CyprienKelma/CyprienKelma/README.md

 I'm currently working on [this Cloud Data Engineering project](https://github.com/Summers-Team/school-m2-bi-project).

 - It's a complete ELT pipeline architecture template that can be reused by anyone.
 The goal is to pre-build a fully working data storage and processing system that cover everything from infrastructure to orchestration and configuration, so that it can be ready to use in less than 20 minutes.
-Perfect for startup or small company that want to start getting insight from their raw data without spending to much time and energy.
+Perfect for startup or small company that want to start getting insight from their raw data without spending to much time and energy on infrastructure and pipeline creation.
 - Stack : GCP (Cloud Storage Bucket, BigQuery, Cloud Run), Prefect Cloud, dbt, Power BI (other choices is possible)

 Apart from this one, I’ve got a bunch of interesting public pinned projects.